 Hitting the headlines after stone-age fossils were found by a photography student exploring the park, Boca Ciega offers an out-of-the-ordinary outdoor adventure.

 A notable stop on the Florida Fish and Wildlife Conservation Commission’s Great Florida Birding Trail, feathered inhabitants are found in abundance.
-Budding ornithologists can spend hours strolling the length of boardwalk, which takes in mangrove swamps, pine flatwoods, and salt marshes, or retreat into the observation tower and wait patiently to catch sight of a bird of prey.
+Budding ornithologists can spend hours strolling the length of the boardwalk, which takes in mangrove swamps, pine flatwoods, and salt marshes, or retreat into the observation tower and wait patiently to catch sight of a bird of prey.

 Whatever your itinerary, St. Pete Beach is the perfect base from which to explore the region’s coastline, parks, and wildlife reserves.
-For the active traveler for whom lazing on the beach is a bore, St. Pete Beach offers the ideal escape.
+For the active traveller for whom lazing on the beach is a bore, St. Pete Beach offers the ideal escape.